 Overview of Some Popular Share Trading Platforms

 There are many, many online share trading platforms out there.
-We’re going to look at 4 popular platforms for ‘everyday’ (casual) investors in Australia.
-Just to make things more confusing, each platform may have different offerings or ‘products’ based on things like how frequently you intend to trade, what products you’re investing in etc. Again, we’ll be focusing on the offerings most suitable for beginners / casual investors.
+We’re going to look at 4 popular platforms for ‘everyday’ (i.e not professional / institutional) investors in Australia.
+Just to make things more confusing, each platform may have different offerings or ‘products’ based on things like how frequently you intend to trade, what products you’re investing in etc.

-I’ve picked these 4 because (1) they are fairly popular and commonly used, (2) they’ve received good ratings on comparison websites, and (3) they’re (relatively) user-friendly and can be good for people who are just starting out.
+I’ve picked these 4 to review because (1) they are fairly popular and commonly used, and (2) they’ve received some good ratings on comparison websites.
 Some of these online share trading platforms also offer educational content to help investors get started and learn more about investing in shares.

 I should note that pretty much all the big banks have their own share trading platform: nabtrade, Westpac Online Investing, HSBC Online Share Trading, Macquarie Bank Online Trading etc. They all differ slightly in price, features, and usability.
-Some are more clunky in their user-interface than others, some provide better research or analytics tools than others.
-From what I’ve heard, read, and seen, CommSec (Commonwealth Bank of Australia’s share trading platform) seems to be most popular out of the Australian-bank-owned share trading platforms (so we won’t go into the others too much).
+Some are more clunky (or ‘old-school’) in their user-interface than others, some provide better research or analytics tools than others.

-We’ll do a really brief overview of each share trading platform, and then a table to compare features.
+We’ll do a really brief overview of a selection of share trading platforms, and then a table to compare features.
 Note: this information was collected on, and current as of, 4 June 2018.

 This is probably the one I see most people talking about, which makes sense since a lot of people bank with Commonwealth Bank of Australia as well.
 When you set up a CommSec account, it will ask you which bank account you want to use to fund your investments.
 You can either nominate your own account, or you can choose to set up Commonwealth Direct Investment Account (CDIA).
-If you go with your own account, brokerage fees are more expensive.
 In comparison, some of the other bank-owned platforms (e.g. nabtrade) give you the cash account by default when you sign up.

 CMC Markets has won a fair few industry awards over the years, and was picked as the Best Broker by CANSTAR (2017).
 When you go to their website there are two main products: their CFD Platform and their Stockbroking Platform.
 Let’s ignore the CFD Platform for now.
 With their StockBroking Platform, they have “Standard” and “Pro”.
 They’ve also tiered their membership based on how ‘active’ an investor you are.
 So, in their ‘Frequent Trader Program’, you’ll see 3 tiers: Classic (less than 11 trades per month), Active Investor (11 – 30 trades per month), and Premium Trader (more than 30 trades per month).